How to share location and directions with Maps for iPhone and iPad

 Tap Share

-How to open directions in 3rd party apps with Maps for iPhone and iPad
+How to open directions in third-party apps with Maps for iPhone and iPad

 You can open directions via a third party app, like Google Maps, which is handy if you want something like biking directions, which Maps doesn't provide.